Dana Hall believes that money should never stand between a student and a great future.

 All new 9th grade domestic boarding students applying for admission to Dana Hall are automatically considered for the Congdon Prize.
 Recipients will be notified with their admission decision letter.

 Dana Hall School’s John Means Spencer Memorial Scholarship was recently established by an alumna in memory of former Social Studies Department faculty member John M. Spencer.
-It is this generous alumna’s hope that two day students entering grade 9 or 10 who demonstrate financial need will be transformed by the educational opportunities at Dana Hall School.
+This generous scholarship includes tuition, iPad, and books.
+Students selected to receive these awards must demonstrate financial need each year, agree to take one social studies class annually, and remain in good academic standing.

 "Dana offers many great opportunities including a trip to South Africa every other year.
 I never in my wildest dreams thought I’d be visiting South Africa, let alone with some of my closest friends.
 The trip enabled us to interact with real South Africans as they experienced their real lives, an opportunity I could never have had as a tourist."